RodZill4/material-maker/material_maker/doc/node_simple_easysdf.rst

 Preview
 -------

-The preview shows the generated shape for the whole tree in grey, and highlights the selected subtree in light grey and the selected item without alterations in light yellow.
+The 2D preview shows the generated shape for the whole tree in grey, and highlights the selected subtree in light grey and the selected item without alterations in light yellow.

+The 3D preview shows the generated shape for the whole tree.

 Controls for position, scale, rotation angle an item-specific parameters are shown in the preview and can be used to modify the selected item's parameters.